Post-solo flight. Cessna Skyhawk 172 S model. Big thank you to JAXAERO for diligent training.

 Taking the Leap

 Aviation has always inspired me.
-I am still the guy that’s glued to the window on takeoff and final approach.
+I am still the guy that’s glued to the window on takeoff.
 It’s been thrilling to learn how to fly.
 It’s also been daunting.
-Wedging long study hours and flight lessons in between a full time job an some semblance of a social life.
+Wedging study hours and flight lessons in between a full time job an some semblance of a social life.

 Finally, I am ready to share this journey here.
 And that’s because I recently flew solo for the first time.
 It marked the change from “student taking lessons” to “Pilot in Command.”